espocrm/documentation/docs/administration/bpm-activities.md

 The *Collection Expression* should evaluate to a list of values.
 Each value will instantiate a separate sub-process.
 The value will be available in the variable `$inputItem`.

-In the case of the **Sequential** multi-instance sub-process, sub processes will be executed one by one.
+In the case of the **sequential** multi-instance sub-process, sub processes will be executed one by one.
 Otherwise they execute in parallel.

 It's possible to have multiple sub-processes for different targets.
 By using the formula function *record\findRelatedMany* it's possible to have sub-processes for related records.
 The result of the function is the list of IDs.
 You need to set the *Target ID Expression* with the value `$inputItem`.